raos-projects/wordle-analysis/README.md

 }
 ```

-The next chunk plans and execute the parallel computing process using
+The next chunk plans and executes the parallel computing process using
 library functions from the `furrr` package.
 The code runs `calc_row` on
 each line of text, collects the results as a list of N 1x6 data frames,
 and combines the rows to make an Nx6 data frame and saves the data to a